swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 Yet people continued to enumerate existing formats which do not actually compete in the same design space as JSON.
 If you use some binary data format you are unlikely to be the target consumer of Transit.
-If you do use JSON, Transit is well worth thinking long and hard about.
+If you do use JSON, like the benefits of JSON and are OK with something comparable in performance to JSON, then Transit is well worth thinking long and hard about.

 Why?